nerdthatnoonelikes/TScord/README.md

-TScord is a library in development feel free to contribute
+nerdcord is a library in development feel free to contribute